 It is also possible to visit a church, stables, and several fountains inside the complex.
 At the same time, a prison was built for political prisoners, which was used even during Albania’s Communist Regime until the 1970s.

-Especially for kids: Inside the castle, several war weapons are exhibited; one of the most curious ones is a fantastic Fiat war tank from WWII, of which there are only three worldwide! — As well as a United States Air Force Shooting Star plane.
+Especially for kids: Inside the castle, several war weapons are exhibited; one of the most curious ones is a fantastic Fiat war tank from WWII, of which there are only three worldwide! — As well as a US Air Force Shooting Star plane.
 Kids will enjoy checking these during their visit.

 Remember: Gjirokaster Castle is the place where, every five years, Albania’s National Folklore Festival takes place; you can check the stage located near the clock tower.